x

 However, as first reported by the Willamette Week, it's the end of September and still sits empty, having served no one since that summer celebration.
 On Monday, the county's website read: "Arbor Lodge Shelter is currently closed for renovations, and will be re-opened as a permanent shelter when renovation is complete (planned to re-open in Summer 2024)."

-A spokesperson for Multnomah County explained there have been “several road bumps” with construction leading to the delay, and that it is typical to hold a grand opening celebration at a site before it opens.
+A spokesperson for Multnomah County said there have been "several road bumps" with construction leading to the delay, and that it is typical to hold a grand opening celebration at a site before it opens.

 "It would have been clear to attendees at the event that more work needed to happen — for example, there still wasn't a front door at the time.
 There were unfortunately further delays after the grand opening event that have caused a later opening date than we’d hoped," the county spokesperson said.